 09/11/2017 Coup de Coeur Francophone // Montreal

 The few Karkwa songs penned by Sagot display his dreamlike, literary style, and his somber, smooth and spellbinding voice.
-“I like to tell stories taking place in unusual spaces, featuring tormented figures in search of their destinies,” he explains, adding that his writing borrows heavily from cinema, lending him an incredible capacity to evoke images, shapes, colours and visual markers through his music.
+He explains that he likes to tell “stories taking place in unusual spaces”, adding that his writing borrows heavily from cinema, lending him an incredible capacity to evoke images, shapes, colours and visual markers through his music.

 In addition to his work with Karkwa, Julien Sagot - who’s always hungry for new challenges and music - kept time in exciting side projects involving other fan-favorites, such as Radio Radio, Pierre Kwenders, Fred Fortin, Galaxie et Pawa Up First.

 During Karkwa’s hiatus to explore new territories, Sagot, percussionist turned singer-songwriter, delved into a fruitful creative period.
 He released his first solo album, Piano mal, in 2012, a project he describes as his search for self-discovery.

 A number of performances followed the album’s release, for which Sagot selected a group of likeminded, seasoned musicians to bring to Quebec stages the distinctive dreamlike universe he crafted over the years.